swiss-territorial-data-lab/proj-dqry/config/README.md

 Specify the **zoom level** _z_.
 The zoom level will act on the tiles size (and so tiles number) and on the pixel resolution.
 We advise using zoom levels between 16 (1.6 m/px) and 17 (0.8 m/px).
 The zoom level should be the same as the used model has been trained.
 The **srs** key provides the working geographical frame to ensure all the input data are compatible together.
-For the **Prediction** workflow there is no need to add empty tiles and the option must be kept as False.

 Then, by running `generate_tilesets.py` the images will be downloaded from a _WMTS_ server according to the tiles characteristics defined previously.
 A _XYZ_ connector is used to access _SWISSIMAGE_ for a given year.
 Be careful to set the desired **[YEAR]** in the url:

       https://wmts.geo.admin.ch/1.0.0/ch.swisstopo.swissimage-product/default/[YEAR]/3857/{z}/{x}/{y}.jpeg

 A **debug mode** can be activated in order to run the script on a sub set of images (number to define)to perform some test.
 Inference predictions are performed (no Ground Truth data provided).
 One dataset will be defined (_oth_).
-For the **Prediction** workflow there is no need to add empty tiles and the option must be kept as False.

 The object predictions are computed with a previously trained model.
 Copy the desired `logs_*` folder obtained during the **Training and Evaluation** workflow into the folder proj-dqry/input/input-prd/.